Tox/Tox-Client-Standard/rationale/rationale.md

   core library.

-- **2.3.8** This will ensure that the avatar is unset for all of the user's friends (as long as their clients comply with clause 2.3.9).
+- **2.3.8** This will ensure that the avatar is unset for all of the user's friends (as long as their clients comply with the avatar protocol as described in this document).

 - **3.1.1** When a friend request is accepted, certain identifying information may become available to initiator of the request.
 To protect user privacy,